jpaulm/parsefbp/README.md

 Running Parser
 ---

-This project has a dependency on the `babelparser` project, so you should do a `npm install babelparser --save` beforehand.
+This project has a dependency on the `babelparser` project, which has also been published on `npm`, so you should do a `npm install babelparser --save` beforehand.
 You should also have `node.js` (http://nodejs.org) installed.

 One way of testing `parsefbp` is to run `bin/parsefbp data/DrawFBP_output.txt` on a *nix machine; on Windows, you have to say `node bin/parsefbp data/DrawFBP_output.txt`.